scottx611x/rds_auto_upgrader/README.md

 - `pip install -r requirements.txt`

 ### Examples:
+- **Perform a dry run to see how your RDSInstances will traverse major upgrade versions**
+    - `python upgrade.py -ids my-cool-db-a --dry_run`
+        - `RDSInstance: my-cool-db-a will be upgraded as follows: 9.4.19 -> 9.5.14 -> 9.6.10 -> 10.5`

 - **Upgrade many RDS instances to their latest available major version by DbInstanceIdentifers**:
     - `python upgrade.py -ids my-cool-db-a my-cool-db-b`